John-Forrester/lesson6_javascript3/Student_Lesson6_PhotoGallery/README.md

 (John Forrester)

 ### Project Description:
-(This assingment taught students about the DOM and BOM structures as well as how to use them in reference to a photo gallery template.)
+(This assignment teaches students about the DOM and BOM structures as well as how to use them in reference to a photo gallery template.)

 ### View Project:
 ( https://john-forrester.github.io/lesson6_javascript3/ )